pleeplop/docker-elk/README.md

 * user: *elastic*
 * password: *changeme*

-*:information_source: Upon the initial startup, the `elastic`, `logstash_internal` and `kibana_system` Elasticsearch users are intialized with the values of the passwords defined in the [`.env`](.env) file (_"changeme"_ by default).
-The first one is the [built-in superuser][builtin-users], the other two are used by Kibana and Logstash respectively to communicate with Elasticsearch.
+*:information_source: Upon the initial startup, the `elastic` [built-in superuser][builtin-users] is intialized with the value of the password defined in the Compose file `docker-compose.yml` (_"changeme"_ by default).
 This task is only performed during the _initial_ startup of the stack.
 To change users' passwords _after_ they have been initialized, please refer to the instructions in the next section.*

 ### Initial setup

 #### Setting up user authentication

-*:information_source: Refer to [Security settings in Elasticsearch][es-security] to disable authentication.*
+*:information_source: Refer to [How to disable paid features](#how-to-disable-paid-features) to disable authentication.*

-**:warning: Starting with Elastic v8.0.0, it is no longer possible to run Kibana using the bootstraped privileged `elastic` user.**

-The _"changeme"_ password set by default for all aforementioned users is **unsecure**.
-For increased security, we will reset the passwords of all aforementioned Elasticsearch users to random secrets.
+The stack is pre-configured with the `elastic` **privileged** bootstrap user.
+The _"changeme"_ password set by default for this user is **unsecure**.
+For increased security, we will reset it to a random secret.

+Although all stack components work out-of-the-box with this user, we strongly recommend using the unprivileged [built-in users][builtin-users] instead for increased security, as described below.

-1. Reset passwords for default users
+1. Initialize passwords for built-in users

-    The commands below resets the passwords of the `elastic`, `logstash_internal` and `kibana_system` users.
-Take note of them.

     ```console
-    $ docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user elastic
+    $ docker-compose exec -T elasticsearch bin/elasticsearch-setup-passwords auto --batch
     ```

-    ```console
-    $ docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user logstash_internal
-    ```

-    ```console
-    $ docker-compose exec elasticsearch bin/elasticsearch-reset-password --batch --user kibana_system
-    ```

-    If the need for it arises (e.g. if you want to [collect monitoring information][ls-monitoring] through Beats and other components), feel free to repeat this operation at any time for the rest of the [built-in users][builtin-users].
+    Passwords for all 6 built-in users will be randomly generated.
+Take note of them.

+1. Unset the bootstrap password (_optional_)

+    Remove the `ELASTIC_PASSWORD` environment variable from the `elasticsearch` service inside the Compose file (`docker-compose.yml`).
+It is only used to initialize the keystore during the initial startup of Elasticsearch.

 1. Replace usernames and passwords in configuration files

-    Replace the password of the `elastic` user inside the `.env` file with the password generated in the previous step.
+    Use the `kibana_system` user (`kibana` for releases <7.8.0) inside the Kibana configuration file (`kibana/config/kibana.yml`) and the `logstash_system` user inside the Logstash configuration file (`logstash/config/logstash.yml`) in place of the existing `elastic` user.
-    Its value isn't used by any core component, but [extensions](#how-to-enable-the-provided-extensions) use it to connect to Elasticsearch.

-    *:information_source: In case you don't plan on using any of the provided [extensions](#how-to-enable-the-provided-extensions), or prefer to create your own roles and users to authenticate these services, it is safe to remove the `ELASTIC_PASSWORD` entry from the `.env` file altogether after the stack has been initialized.*

-    Replace the password of the `logstash_internal` user inside the `.env` file with the password generated in the previous step.
-Its value is referenced inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).
+    Replace the password of the `elastic` user inside the Logstash pipeline file (`logstash/pipeline/logstash.conf`).

-    Replace the password of the `kibana_system` user inside the `.env` file with the password generated in the previous step.
-Its value is referenced inside the Kibana configuration file (`kibana/config/kibana.yml`).
+    *:information_source: Do not use the `logstash_system` user inside the Logstash **pipeline** file, it does not have sufficient permissions to create indices.
+Follow the instructions at [Configuring Security in Logstash][ls-security] to create a user with suitable roles.*

     See the [Configuration](#configuration) section below for more information about these configuration files.

 1. Restart Logstash and Kibana to re-connect to Elasticsearch using the new passwords

     ```console
-    $ docker-compose up -d logstash kibana
+    $ docker-compose restart kibana logstash
     ```

 *:information_source: Learn more about the security of the Elastic stack at [Secure the Elastic Stack][sec-cluster].*